Testing RemotePhoto - Start to Finish

 Approve Photo

 Find the photo that you recently denied.
 You will see a thumbs up - this is how you approve a photo!
-Note: The cardholder account will have to have an ID number in order to approve a photo.
+Note: The cardholder account must have an ID number in order for the photo to be approved.

 Look at Approval Email

 This is the last time you have to pretend to be a cardholder!
-Open up you email inbox and find the approval email.
+Open your email inbox and find the approval email.
 It will look like the screenshot below.

 Download Photo

-You made it, this is the last step! ππΌπWe are all proud of you!
+You made it to the last step! 🙌🏼 😁 We are all proud of you!
 Once again, you are back to being an admin.
 Log back into RemotePhoto and select the "Approved" tab as shown below.

 You can download all of the approved photos at the same time by clicking on the "Download Photos" button.